Jungle Cruise is one of several classic attractions that remains a fan favorite at Magic Kingdom in Walt Disney World.

 In January 2021, Disney announced that some much-needed changes are coming to the Jungle Cruise on both coasts.
 Those updates are now complete.

 Some of the enhancements include incorporating an animatronic skipper, new characters, including Alberta Falls, adding new jokes (don’t worry, many of the classics are remaining), and freshening up the story with chimpanzees, new explorers being chased up the pole, and making the Skippers more of a focus.

 Here is the concept art shared by Disney:

-Most importantly, the outdated depictions and problematic scenes will be removed.
+Most importantly, the outdated depictions and problematic scenes have been removed.

 As Walt Disney Imagineering Creative Portfolio Executive Chris Beatty told D23, “This is not a re-envisioning of the entire attraction.
 It’s the Jungle Cruise you know and love, with the skippers still leading the way, and at the same time, we’re addressing the negative depictions of ‘natives.’”